chintans/RustNLE/site/src/content/docs/technical-spec.md

 ### **2.1 Project File Structure and Serialization**

-Adobe Premiere Pro uses an XML-based project file format (.prproj), which is human-readable but computationally expensive to parse, leading to slow load times for large projects.
+Legacy NLEs often use XML-based project file formats, which are human-readable but computationally expensive to parse, leading to slow load times for large projects.
 Rust-NLE prioritizes load performance and data integrity.

 #### **2.1.1 Serialization Strategy: rkyv vs. serde**